Suspendednetwork/Leonels-app-Library/readmds/macndcheese.md

 # ProjectRB

-This project by suspendednetwork allows roblox on our school mac because our shitty school blocks it which i find stupid because we pay for the macs.
+This project by suspendednetwork

-It fetches the latest version, downloads the correct build for your system, installs it into `~/Applications`, and creates a launcher for easy access.
+It fetches the latest version, downloads it to your system, installs it into `~/Applications`, and creates a launcher for easy access.

 ---
 ## BEFORE INSTALL
-Make sure you have xcode components installed in self service!
+MAKE SURE YOUR NOT ON SCHOOL WIFI

 ---